Spatially resolved Lyman-$\alpha$ emission around radio bright quasars: Results

 Next we consider the correlation between radio size and \lya\ halo luminosity.
 In the MUSE IFS sample, we find an insignificant correlation (i.e r = 0.25 and p =0.18) of the \lya\ halo properties with the radio size.
 However, it is evident from the Fig.~\ref{fig_comp2} that the MUSE IFS samples probe a narrow range of radio sizes with very few large radio sources (i.e $\sim$ 80 percent of the sources have sizes less than 10 kpc).
 Both samples of \citet{heckman1991a} and \citet{vanojik1997} do not show any significant correlation between radio size and \lya\ luminosity.
 As discussed before both the sample lack compact radio sources.
 However, when we combine MUSE IFS and the \citet{heckman1991a} samples, we find r = 0.27 and p=0.048.
 This suggest a possible correlation between radio size and \lya\ luminosity.
 Presence of such a correlation will explain frequent detection of \lya\ halos in the extended radio source in our sample.

 A strong anti-correlation is seen between radio source size and \lya\ halo size in the case of \citet{heckman1991a} (predominantly have large radio sources) sample and strong correlation in the case of HzRG sample of \citet{vanojik1997}.
 In the MUSE IFS sample, this correlation is not very significant.
 As expected when we combine IFS sample with that of \citet{heckman1991a}, we do not find any significant correlation.
-Our sample alone shows a strong correlation between these two quantities.
+Our sample alone shows a strong correlation between these two quantities, where the halo sizes are measured at 3\sig\ flux level (see Table~\ref{tab_halo_props}).
+However if we find the correlation between radio size and \lya\ halo sizes measured at constant flux $\mathrm{f_0}$, then this correlation reduces significantly.
 It is important to probe the radio-size vs. \lya\ halo size relationship for a sample spanning large radio-sizes with IFS spectroscopy.

 In Fig.~\ref{fig:Lyafwhm}, we plot the distribution of measured \lya\ FWHM from our sample (firm as well as tentative detections) and those from the literature.
 As we mentioned before 6 out of 7 firm detections show FWHM in excess of 900 \kms\ in our sample.
 Among the 5 tentative detections two have FWHM in excess of 1000 \kms.
 In the sample of \citet{Borisova2016}, the two RLQs have FWHM in excess of 1000 \kms.
 But the radio quiet quasars have FWHM in the range 320$-$930 \kms with a median of 640 \kms. \citet{Arrigoni2019} found FWHM to be $\le$ 940 \kms\ for all the objects in their sample including RLQs.
 They suggested that the gas kinematics are consistent with that expected for gas motions in the gravitational potentials of galaxies hosting these quasars.
 For the HzRG in the sample of \citet{vanojik1997}, the measured FWHM are in the range 670$-$1575 \kms with a median of 1237 \kms.
 There are 5 sources in the sample of \citet{heckman1991a} for which long-slit spectroscopy was presented in \citet{heckman1991b}.
 All 5 of them have FWHM in excess of 1000 \kms.
 Thus our detections are consistent with what is typically seen in HzRGs and RLQs.